Cray-HPE/community/.github/ISSUE_TEMPLATE/enhancement-proposal.md

 _All of this section is optional.
 If nothing is added here, remove the entire Housekeeping section._

 ### Suggested Reviewers
 _@mention individuals who you would like to have review this proposal.
-All are welcome to reivew and comment, but SMEs or others who should be aware of this EP should be listed here._
+All are welcome to review and comment, but SMEs or others who should be aware of this EP should be listed here._

 _- [ ] @reviewer1_
 _- [ ] @reviewer2_